washingmachine55/FYP-Acadeymate/COMMON_COMMANDS_CLI.md

+# Commands
-# Common Commands to use in pwsh cli and their usages
+Commands to use in pwsh cli and their usages (these also include the commands used for initializing the project for the first time).

-## Livewire Commands

-> php artisan make:livewire test
-This command crates new components files, namely the Class and the View files.
-These can be individually found under:
-- app/Livewire/test.php
-- resources/views/livewire/test.blade.php
-We also have to make sure that we register a route for the created component manually, this will be added in the file under "routes/web.php"

-> php artisan make:livewire CreatePost --inline
-This command creates an inline component within the class file.

 ## Creating the project for the first time
 Start PWSH